Jelka Miličević

-Jelka Miličević (born 10 September 1960) is a Bosnian Croat politician who is currently serving as the Federal Minister of Finance.
-She is a member of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH).
+Jelka Miličević (born 10 September 1960) is a Bosnian Croat politician who served as the Federal Minister of Finance from 2015 to 2023.
+She is a member of the Croatian Democratic Union.

 Early life and education

 Miličević graduated from the School of Economics in Mostar in 1979, and from the Faculty of Economics in Mostar in 1983.

 Career

 In the 1980s, Miličević worked, among others, at Soko Vazduhoplovna industrija d.d.
 Mostar, JAS d.o.o.
 Mostar, associate of the Expert Team for Privatization of the Federal Government (1996–1997), director of Soko Finance d.o.o.
 Mostar, Director of Internal Audit at Croatian Post d.d.
 Mostar, member of the Management Board of the Banking Agency of the Federation and president of the Audit Committee in Aluminij d.d.
 Mostar.
 Miličević is a certified internal auditor, specialised in banking and financial institutions.

 A member of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH), in 2006, she pledged her property on bail so that her party leader, Dragan Čović, could be released from jail.

-Since 31 March 2015, Miličević has been serving as the Federal Minister of Finance in the government of Fadil Novalić.
+From 31 March 2015 until 28 April 2023, Miličević served as the Federal Minister of Finance in the government of Fadil Novalić.